sepinto/bpdn_solver/README.md

-CSAC
+Basis Pursuit Denoising Solver
 ===============

-Compressive Sampling in Audio Compression

-A novel perceptual audio codec written by Marina Bosi & Stephen Pinto

 Global parameters are controlled in the toplevel params.py.

-Run the system with run.py.
+Test the system with nosetests in the tests directory

-Output will be in ./wavs/output/

 Visualize the system with the python scripts in the visual directory.